 To help you understand your obligations and comply with waste export laws, we may conduct webinars and presentations, send email updates and provide guidance material.

-During 2022-23, we are focusing our assurance efforts on audits.
+During 2022-23, we are commencing our compliance audit program.

-Audits play an important role in maintaining the integrity of Australia’s export system.
+Audits play an important role in maintaining the integrity of Australia’s regulated waste export system.
 They provide effective oversight with clear and transparent objectives.